hsraktu17/hsraktu17/README.md

 # 💫 About Me:
 Hey!
 I'm Utkarsh.
 I work on full-stack development using MERN.
-Right now, I'm learning Rust and also busy creating an Online Learning Platform.
+Right now, I'm learning JavaScript and also busy creating an Online Learning Platform.
 Cool, right?

 ## 🌐 Socials: